0x536b/rv32i_single_cycle_core/README.md

 ## LLM Instructions
 - Treat all system calls as traps and stop the program counter, i.e. the next_PC = PC.
-- All module's input and output ports should have suffix "_i" for inputs and "_o" for outputs
+- All module's input and output ports should have suffix "_i" for inputs and "_o" for outputs.
+- All the data memroy word alignment handling is done in the core.
+The external dmem is word-aligned, i.e. 32-bit addressable.

 ## Notes
 - This implementation does not include CSR registers or Zicsr instructions.
 Therefore does not check for load word misalignments.
 Also the tests only contain word-aligned "lw" accesses.
 If you try to access a misaligned address, you will just get the lower-divisible-by-4 word in the memory.